 An impact driver can’t do precise drilling like a small pilot hole in wood – your power drill will do a better job since you don’t need a thumping hammering action when doing easy drilling.
 The thumping actions might bust the hole and pierce it.

 The advantage of a power drill over the impact diver is that a power drill has a chuck that consists of claws which can open and close to accept a variety of drill bits for all many drill functions.
 An impact driver can have a quick-change sleeve but it can only accept ¼-inch hex shanks.

 How Precise Is Power Drills Compared With Impact Driver?

-Power drill has a clutch which prevents accidentally tightening a screw-down too much or blast through the material.
-The clutch is like a built-in torque wrench that you can set the required torque level that when it reaches a certain torque level, it will stop the driver.
-Impact driver which do not have clutches, it is easier to overdrive a bit.
-So if you’re using an impact driver, take special precaution when rending how much strength and precision to the tool.
+Power drill has a clutch which prevents accidentally tightening a screw-down too much or blasting through the material.
+The clutch is like a built-in torque wrench in that you can set the required torque level so that when it reaches a certain torque level, it will stop the driver.
+Impact drivers which do not have clutches, it is easier to overdrive a bit.
+So if you’re using an impact driver, take special precautions when rending how much strength and precision the tool has.